About Middle Fork Tule River Falls

 First, we had to identify the right pullout as there was no signpost indicating where to get started (see directions below).

-Next, we had to descend on a fairly steep and primitive scramble where there was an easy-to-miss turnoff that ultimately led to a profile look at the falls.
+Next, we had to descend on a fairly steep and primitive scramble where there was an easy-to-miss turnoff that ultimately led to a profile look at the Middle Fork Tule River Falls.

 Anyways, we were content with the view of the falls from the apparent end of the 1/4-mile (each way) scramble.

-Middle Fork Tule River Falls is in the Tule River District of Sequoia National Forest.
-For information or inquiries about this area as well as current conditions, visit the Sequoia National Forest website or Facebook page.
+Middle Fork Tule River Falls is in the Tule River District of Sequoia National Forest near Porterville in Tulare County, California.
+It is administered by the USDA Forest Service.
+For information or inquiries about this area as well as current conditions, visit their website or Facebook page.

 You can see this waterfall from the road (there are no pullouts for this view however), but you get a closer and more satisfying view from a scramble on one of the unsigned pullouts about 1.7 miles east of the Camp Wishon turnoff (Road 208).